Exodus-Privacy/website/content/page/contribute.en.md

 ## How to become a member

+Becoming a member allows you to participate in monthly meetings and the functioning of the organization.
+If this isn't possible for you, you can instead check other ways to support us on this page.

 You can join the association by sending us an email to [bureau@exodus-privacy.eu.org](mailto:bureau@exodus-privacy.eu.org) using the following the model:

 ```